 Regardless of our age, sex or general state of health, we should always listen to our body and be on the look out for potential warning signs of illness.
-Even if there are sometimes not enough hours in the day to get everything done, we should not let busy lives make us ignore our health.
+Even if we are wary about visiting our GP at the moment or there don’t seem to be enough hours in the day to get everything done, we should not let busy lives make us ignore our health.

 Whilst some conditions may make their appearance known with very distinct symptoms, others can manifest so slowly and gradually that the early warning signs can go undetected for a long time.
 This is the crux of the matter as whilst many diseases can be treated if they are caught early on, in the later stages they might be hard to tackle.

 Unfortunately we are always going to be prone to occasional occurrences of upset stomachs, indigestion and aches and pains – particularly as we grow older – but the trick is learning what to ignore and what to take note of.
 If a serious illness or life-threatening condition is present, then early treatment always tends to steer you towards a better outcome.

 Take a look at the list below and if you feel that you may be prone to any of these symptoms, either now or in the future, seeing a doctor quickly could make a real difference to the quality of your life and the length of it.
 Whilst our body is a complex machine, it usually send us signals of an illness when something is awry; all we have to do is look out for them and not be afraid of seeking expert advice.